What We Believe but Cannot Prove: Reception

-Reviews of What We Believe But Cannot Prove were primarily positive.
-The Boston Globe described the book as "astounding reading", stating that "taken as a whole, this little compendium of essays will send you careening from mathematics to economics to the moral progress of the human race, and it is marvellous to watch this muddle of disciplines overlap".
-In Paste Magazine's "Best Books of 2007" column, in which 13 notable authors were asked each to recommend a favorite book, Esquire columnist Tom Junod described it as "at once rigorous, exquisitely reasoned, untainted by mysticism, somewhat useless, and altogether mindblowing".
+What We Believe But Cannot Prove received positive reviews from The Boston Globe, which printed that: "taken as a whole, this little compendium of essays will send you careening from mathematics to economics to the moral progress of the human race, and it is marvelous to watch this muddle of disciplines overlap".
 The Skeptical Inquirer stated that the book "offers an impressive array of insights and challenges that will surely delight curious readers, generalists, and specialists alike".

-Several reviews focused positively on the invitation to speculate afforded respondents and the insight their speculations may offer into the future of scientific discourse.
-Science News and The Guardian described the book respectively as "a tantalizing glimpse into the future of human inquiry" and "[s]cientific pipedreams at their very best".Smith, PD.
-(August 19, 2006) Truth believers.
-The Guardian.
-Retrieved on 2008-05-24.
-The Daily Telegraph praised the book as "refreshing" and "intriguing and unexpected", noting that "[b]y unleashing scientists from the rigours of established method we gain fascinating glimpses into the future directions of arcane disciplines few fully understand".
+Science News and The Guardian described the book respectively as "a tantalizing glimpse into the future of human inquiry" and "[s]scientific pipedreams at their very best".
+The Daily Telegraph praised the book as "refreshing" and "intriguing and unexpected", noting that "[b]y unleashing scientists from the rigours of the established method we gain fascinating glimpses into the future directions of arcane disciplines few fully understand".

-While still generally positive, some reviewers criticized certain aspects of the book, including redundancy and tone.
+Some reviewers criticized certain aspects of the book, including redundancy and tone.
 The Observer described the essays as "compelling and repetitive by turns".
 Publishers Weekly referred to the collection as "stimulating", but found it "unfortunate that the tone of most contributions isn't livelier and that there aren't explanations of some of the more esoteric concepts discussed", limitations which would "keep these adroit musings from finding a wider audience."